vishvAsa/notes/knowledge-preservation.md

 #### Metal grammaphone records
 Can even record sound for grammaphone.

 Voyager golden record - copper disk 12 inches (30 cm) in diameter plated first with nickel and then gold.
 The record's cover is aluminum and electroplated upon it is an ultra-pure sample of the isotope uranium-238.
+Expected to remain intelligible for more than a billion years in sterile space.

 ### .5-1k yr
 #### Waferfiche